Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

 - Adding a listener to an external library, like Tanstack Query
 - Setting up a regular polling job or other interval based task

-**Relays** are a type of signal that specifically handles these sorts of operations.
+**Relays** are a type of reactive promise that specifically handles these sorts of operations.
 When combined with **Watchers**, they allow you to setup and manage the full lifecycle of long-live effects and resources.

 ---

 ## What are Relays?

-The core idea for relays comes from the observation that the following combination of hooks in React is a very common pattern:
+The core idea for relays comes from the observation that it is a very common pattern to use a _managed effect_ paired with some _state_ that is only accessible internally.
+For example, in React you might have something like this:

 ```js
 const useCounter = (ms) => {